lehmanad1/ReactCurrencyConverter/currency-converter/README.md

 Hi all,

-Below this is Create-React-App Boilerplate below.
-All you need is to download the code and run 'npm-start.'
+Everything below these lines are Create-React-App Boilerplate.
+All you need to do to get started is to download the code and run 'npm-start.'
+Thanks for stopping by!

 -Andrew